spiffdev/help-pages/pages/12.developer/default.md

 Please check in with spiff support reguraliry for updates.

-Also we welcome feed back from developers in an effort to improve the API offering.  email: support@spiff.com.au
+We welcome feed back from developers in an effort to improve the API offering.  email: support@spiff.com.au

 ### Integration with a non Shopify or Wordpress Website ( Or if you want bespoke behaviour)
 This page describes for developers, how you can use our Javascript API to use the spiff services.